fluxcd/flux2/docs/release/controllers.md

 ### Beta version

-A beta version API e.g. `v2beta1` is considered well tested and safe to be used.
+A beta version API e.g. `v2beta1` is considered well-tested and safe to use in production.

 The schema of objects may change in incompatible ways in a subsequent beta or stable API version.
 The Custom Resources may require editing after a CRD update for which migration instructions will be